 Certified and classified employees earn sick leave at the rate of one and one-fourth days per month.
 Sick leave may be accumulated up to a maximum of 274 days for classified and 280 for certified personnel.
-Upon retirement, payment is made for one-fourth of accrued but unused sick leave.
+Upon retirement, payment is made for one-fourth of accrued but unused sick leave for classified personnel and a payment is made for one-third to one-fourth of accrued but unused sick leave for certified personnel depending on the balance of days accrued at the time of retirement.